marioy47/wordpress-plugin-starter/README.md

 - 100% PHPCS friendly
 - Uses Gulp for task automation
 - Users WebPack+Babel for compiling JS scripts
-- Uses composer for code sniffing
+- Uses composer for code sniffing and autoloading classes
 - You can add composer packages without any additional configuration
 - If you use VSCode you'll be prompted to install recommended packages

 ## Requirements & Tools

-To start working with this starter you don't need anything outside for a worpress installation...

-If you want to use Composer Packages, you'll need to get [composer](https://getcomposer.com) and install it globally
+The only requirement is that you have [composer](https://getcomposer.com) installed.

 If you want to compile Js and Sass files you'll need to install [node](https://nodejs.org/)